East Asian Library: About the Library and Collections

 The East Asian Library serves the Washington University community as part of the

 Washington University Libraries.
-It supports the teaching and research needs of
+It supports the teaching, study, and research needs of

 the WU East Asian Studies Program provided by the Department of East Asian

-Languages & Cultures, and other academic schools and departments.
+Languages & Cultures, and other academic departments, schools, and programs.
 It also

 supports the Joint Center for East Asian Studies of Washington University and the